dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 #### Package

-We will use the Package entity to save the architecture of the model (e.g Yolov5, Inception, SVM, etc.) and the model algorithm code.
+We will use the Package entity to save the architecture of the model (e.g Yolov8, Inception, SVM, etc.) and the model algorithm code.

-- In “online” mode (see “Model Comparison” below), Packages should include a Model Adapter to create the Dataloop API
+- Packages should include a Model Adapter to create the Dataloop API

 Model algorithms that are ready as-is to use can be found in the AI Library.
 All public packages listed in the AI Library are pretrained and include the model algorithm code and default configurations.
-Users can download the codebase of any packages pushed to the cloud.

 #### Model